As the owner, SSO allows you to select who has access to your Phrase organisation by using your existing identity provider/SSO solution.

 How to set up SAML SSO

-Choose SSO in your account navigation.
+Choose SSO in your organisation (previously account) navigation.

 Enable SSO and follow the setup steps below.